JeremyTallant/sql-challenge/README.md

 * `Salary`: Records the salary details for each employee, linked via the employee number.

 Primary keys are carefully selected to uniquely identify the records within each dataset, such as `emp_no` for the Employees table.
 The relationships between these entities were then defined using foreign keys to establish the connections necessary for our relational database structure.
 For instance, `emp_no` serves as a foreign key in multiple tables, linking employees to their salary, department, and managerial roles.
 This diagram ultimately acts as a blueprint for the subsequent Data Engineering phase, directing the creation of SQL tables and establishing their interrelations.
+### Data Engineering
+In the Data Engineering phase, we operationalize our data model by constructing and populating PostgreSQL tables, carefully defining data types, primary and foreign keys, and constraints to ensure data integrity and seamless inter-table relationships, paving the way for robust data analysis.